Disputing a Parking Ticket

 Looking to Dispute your Ticket?

-To help support your submission, you should bring evidence (i.e. permits, written statements, supporting documents, photos, etc.) that proves why you feel you should not have to pay your penalty notice.
+To help support your submission, you should bring evidence (i.e. permits, written statements, supporting documents, photos, etc.) that proves/supports why you feel you should not have to pay your penalty notice.

 The Ticket Disputing Process